Hydnocarpus pentandrus: Chaulmoogra oil

 The oil from the seeds of Hydnocarpus pentandrus has been widely used in various forms of traditional Indian medicine and in Chinese traditional medicine for the treatment of leprosy.
-The oil was introduced into England by Frederic J. Mouat and it was used in its raw form both as topical and internal medicine.
+The oil was introduced into England by Frederic J. Mouat, and it was used in its raw form both as topical and internal medicine.

 The chemical constituents of the oil were analyzed for their potential pharmacological activity by Frederick Belding Power, working for Wellcome Chemical Research Laboratories, in 1904.
 Power and colleagues isolated hydnocarpic acid, which has the formula C16H28O2, from seeds of both the Hydnocarpus wightiana and Hydnocarpus anthelmintica trees.
 They introduced the extract into medical usage until sulfones and antibiotics became more dominant in the treatment of several skin diseases and leprosy.
+It was Alice Ball, however, whose groundbreaking experiments led to the first effective cure for leprosy by making the oil soluble in water and thus injectable.

 Physical characteristics and composition

 The oil is semi-solid at room temperature with no odor.
-Gas–liquid chromatography analysis has shown the oil to contain the following fatty acids – hydnocarpic acid, chaulmoogric acid, gorlic acid, lower cyclic homologues, myristic acid, palmitic acid, stearic acid, palmitoleic acid, oleic acid, linoleic acid and linolenic acid.
+Gas–liquid chromatography analysis has shown the oil to contain the following fatty acids—hydnocarpic acid, chaulmoogric acid, gorlic acid, lower cyclic homologues, myristic acid, palmitic acid, stearic acid, palmitoleic acid, oleic acid, linoleic acid, and linolenic acid.
 The oil is unusual in not being made up of straight chain fatty acids but acids with a cyclic group at the end of the chain.
 The oil also contains 5′-methoxyhydnocarpin, an amphipathic weak acid, and isohydnocarpin.

 The crude oil has a pale greenish-brown color, and can be easily purified into a white, watery oil containing three cyclopentene fatty acids.